-Are Cressida Dick’s days as Met commissioner numbered?
+Are Cressida Dick’s days as Met police commissioner numbered?

 Two reviews have been launched into the policing of the event, one commissioned by the prime minister to be led by Dick and another so-called “lessons learned” review by HM Inspectorate of Constabulary, commissioned by Home Secretary Priti Patel.